asiminah/asiminah.github.io/submenu/appliedlinalg.md

 | Worksheets       |       |  10%      |
 | Homework         |       |  10%      |

-**HuskyCT:** All grades will be posted on HuskyCT.
-Worksheets will be posted on HuskyCT and graded for completion.
+**HuskyCT:** All grades and announcements will be posted on HuskyCT.

 **Quizzes:** There will be weekly quizzes.

-**Worksheets:** There will be a worksheet for each section we cover.
-Worksheets will be mostly completed in class.
+**Worksheets:** Worksheets will be posted on HuskyCT.
+There will be a worksheet for each section we cover that consists of basic problems, which you will be working on collaboratively with others during classtime.
+Worksheets are due on HuskyCT by 11:59pm on Monday of the following week and are graded for completion.
+Solutions will be posted on HuskyCT the following day.

 **Homework:** There will be weekly homework on MyMathLab.